Configuration

 db = call({'param': {'method': 'print_employees', 'format': 'short'}}): tracker

 This sets the db parameter on the employees instance to the return value of the tracker’s print_employees method.
-The method parameter may be omitted if the referenced instance is Callable.
+The remaining parameters are passed to the method, which is format = short in this example.

 Deep nested dictionaries for hierarchical data can also be used to create new instances of objects.
 A section name, dot separated path to the data and optionally additional parameters to create the instance are provided.
 For example: